simonswain/objectstore/README.md

 programatically, and a script is provided to get it running it out of the box.

-Objectstore uses Postgresql as it's backing database.
+Objectstore uses Postgresql as it's backend.

 ## Concept